Dual SIM: Unequal connectors

-Some telephones distinguish a primary SIM slot that allows for 4G/3G connectivity and a secondary slot limited to 3G/2G connectivity.
-However, selecting either of the SIMs as primary is usually possible without physically swapping the SIMs.
+Some telephones have a primary and a secondary SIM slot that support different generations of connectivity.
+For example, 4G and 3G primary, and 3G and 2G secondary, or 5G and 5G, or 5G and 4G.
+Selecting either of the SIMs as primary is usually possible without physically swapping the SIMs.

-Some phone models utilize a "hybrid" SIM tray, which allows two SIM cards or one SIM card and one MicroSD memory card.
-Huawei's Mate 20 range introduced a proprietary memory card format called Nano Memory, which exactly matches the dimensions of a nano SIM card.
+Some phone models utilize a "hybrid" SIM tray, which can hold either two SIM cards, or one SIM card and one MicroSD memory card.
+The Huawei Mate 20 range introduced a proprietary memory card format called Nano Memory, exactly the size and shape of a nano SIM card.

 Some devices accept dual SIMs of different form factors.
 The Xiaomi Redmi Note 4 has a hybrid dual SIM tray that accepts one micro SIM card and one nano SIM card, the latter of which can be swapped for a MicroSD card.

 Market

 Dual SIM phones have become popular especially with business users due to reduced costs by being able to use two different networks, with one possibly for personal use or based on signal strength or cost, without requiring several phones.